latpong22/GoGuardian_Depose/README.md

 Step 5
 Flip the "allow file access" switch to trigger a reset and redownload of the blocking and enforcment policy

+Step 6 type in about:inducebrowsercrashforrealz or chrome://inducebrowsercrashforrealz (this is needed in version 135 of chrome OS and later)

 # Method 2 Use my DNS

 Step 1 Use this DNS